 A canister vacuum offers similar suction and power to an upright vacuum.
 They’re corded too.
 So, you can probably expect a similar lifespan of up to or exceeding eight years.

 But they’re viewed as a more portable option.
 This might mean they’re not as durable and may break with misuse.

 3. Stick Vacuum

 Stick vacuums are all about being lightweight and versatile for cleaning.
-Sure, this makes them easy to use around the home.
+This makes them easy to use around the home.
 But they’re not going to be the most durable vacuum ever.
 They’re also not designed for cleaning heavily soiled floors.

 We’d estimate that stick vacuums may last for around five to eight years.
 The most well-known brands might also be more trusted when it comes to this style.